Graphing, homotopy groups of spheres, and spaces of long links and knots: Introduction

 \subsection{Previous related results}

 In all of the following previous results, the codimensions of the embeddings are assumed to be at least 3.
-An early antecedent of our approach here is the work of Zeeman \cite{Zeeman:LinkingSpheres}, who established a split injection of $\pi_p(S^{n-p-1})$ into the group $\pi_0 \Emb(S^p \scu S^p, \, S^n)$ of isotopy classes of spherical links.
-Shortly afterwards, Haefliger \cite{Haefliger:1966CMH} determined the group $\pi_0 \Emb(S^p \scu S^q, \, S^n)$ in a range of values of $p,q$, and $n$.
+An early antecedent of our approach here is the work of Zeeman \cite{Zeeman:LinkingSpheres}, who established an injection of $\pi_p(S^{n-p-1})$ into the set $\pi_0 \Emb(S^p \scu S^p, \, S^n)$ of isotopy classes of spherical links.
+Shortly afterwards, Haefliger \cite{Haefliger:1966CMH} determined this set in a range of values of $p,q$, and $n$ and showed that it is an abelian group.
 This range was improved slightly by M.~Skopenkov \cite{Skopenkov:2009}.
 Their result applies in the 2-metastable range.
 This is roughly the quadruple-point-free range, meaning that if $p=q$, then roughly $p < 3n/4$.
 More precisely their range is $3n -2p-2q \geq 6$.
 Crowley, Ferry, and M.~Skopenkov \cite{Crowley-Ferry-Skopenkov} computed rational isotopy classes of spherical links with an arbitrary number of components.
 Songhafouo Tsopm\'en\'e and Turchin \cite[Theorem 3.2]{Songhafouo-Turchin:Forum} described rational isotopy classes of long links in terms of trivalent trees.
-They conjectured an extension to all rational homotopy groups of spaces of long links in terms of the homology of a graph complex, which was proven by Fresse, Turchin, and Willwacher \cite[Section 5.5]{Fresse-Turchin-Willwacher:Emb}.
+They conjectured an extension to all rational homotopy groups of spaces of long links in terms of the homology of a graph complex, which was proven in the extensive work of Fresse, Turchin, and Willwacher \cite[Section 5.5]{Fresse-Turchin-Willwacher:Emb}.